 Find a suitable template

-First, let’s start with browsing for templates.
-By following the Browse samples link, you’ll get to a collection of templates that are divided into ones for employee experience, basic building blocks, such as lists or notifications, and, ones specifically designed for SharePoint/Viva.
+Now, for our Adaptive Card web part we need to find a template to base our design off of.
+In our list you’ll get to a collection of templates that are divided into ones for employee experience, basic building blocks, such as lists or notifications, and, ones specifically designed for SharePoint/Viva.

 Just pick one you like and then press the Deploy to Viva or SharePoint button.
 This will launch you into the Adaptive Card designer where your template will load.